ncatlab/nlab-content/pages/8/9/2/3/3298/content.md

 ## References

-The traditional story of Hochschild (co)homology is discussed for instance in chapter 4 of
+The traditional story of Hochschild (co)homology is exposed for instance in chapter 4 of

 * [[Victor Ginzburg]], _Lectures on noncommutative geometry_ ([arXiv:math/0506603](http://arxiv.org/abs/math.AG/0506603))

+An original paper on this is

+* Tsygan and Feigin,  _Additive K-theory_ 1980-s (LNM 1289, editor Manin, pp 67-209, seminar 1984-1986 in Moscow)

 The $(\infty,1)$-categorical picture of [[derived stack|derived]] [[free loop space object]]s and their [[geometric ∞-function theory]] is discussed in